 - 2-3 handfuls of fresh picked flowers

-Step 1: Wait until the sun is high enough that the flowers that grow in your garden or wild near you have opened up.
-Make sure there will be another three hours of sunlight left in the day to make your essence.
-Classically, flower essences will be made with a single flower.
-If you choose to go this route, pick one that nourishes or enlivens your heart.
-A flower that calls out to you.
-Or you may pick a selection of spring flowers that grow in your area, which is something I also like to do as it captures both place and season.
+Step 1: Wait until the sun is high enough that the flowers that grow in your garden or wild near you have opened up and there will be another 3-4 hours of sunlight left in the day to make your essence.
+Classically, flower essences will be made with a single flower variety.
+Alternatively, you may pick a selection of flowers that grow around you, which is something I like to do as a way of creating an essence that captures time and place.

 Step 2: Fill your crystal (best choice) or glass (second best option) bowl with spring water and gently place the flowers on top of the water until the water is covered.
 Place the bowl in the sunshine for 2-3 hours.
 I like to make a small altar around it with a flower mandala.
 I often say a prayer or intention as I make it.
 I also like to write an intention on paper and place the bowl on top of it.
 Make the ritual as unique as you like.